Calendar alarm app for Google Calendar, Apple Calendar, and Outlook Calendar

 Because calendar reminders are notifications, not alarms.
 They're easy to dismiss accidentally, they disappear on their own, and they compete with dozens of other notifications.
 If you're in deep work or hyperfocused, they fade into the background without registering.

-Does OnTimer work with both Google Calendar and Outlook?
+Does OnTimer work with Google Calendar, Apple Calendar, and Outlook Calendar?▾

 Yes.
-OnTimer connects to Google Calendar (personal and Workspace) and Microsoft 365 / Outlook calendars.
-Multiple accounts from each provider are supported.
+OnTimer connects to Google Calendar, Apple Calendar, and Outlook Calendar.
+Multiple calendars are supported.

 Turn your calendar into an alarm system.

 Free for iPhone.
-Works with Google Calendar and Microsoft Outlook.
+Works with Google Calendar, Apple Calendar, and Outlook Calendar.